Jessie-Watt/Data-Analysis-on-SQL/README.md

 5. Modify email column of the employee table to contain just email without '@gmail.com '

-# **SKILL DEMONSTRATED**
+# **SKILLS DEMONSTRATED**
-Filtering my dataset using specified conditions Retrieving data using operational keywords
+1).
+Filtering my dataset using specified conditions 2).
+Retrieving data using operational keywords
+3).
 Sorting retrieved values using clauses in specified orders

 # TASK 2 SOLUTION
 The Employee and Salary dataset was provided by my coach Victor Somadina, this was imported into my 'Business' SQL server management by right-cliking on database, point to tasks then I click Import Flat File.
 The two dataset was located in the tables section.
 A screenshot of the rawdataset can be seen below